taocpp/PEGTL/doc/Parse-Tree.md

 auto root = tao::pegtl::parse_tree::parse< my_grammar, my_selector >( in );
 ```

-Note that besides `apply_store_content` further options are available.
+Note that `apply_store_content` further specifies that the information about the matched portion of the input be stored in the generated nodes; other possibilities are discussed below.

 ## Transforming Nodes

 A parse tree, full or partial, can still be too closely related to the structure of the grammar.
-In order to simplify the tree (or otherwise improve its structure), an optional `transform()` method can be added to each specialization of the selector class template (that generates a node).
-This methods gets passed a reference to the current node, which also gives access to the children, but not to the parent:
+In order to simplify the tree (or otherwise improve its structure), an optional `transform()` static member function can be added to each specialization of the selector class template (that generates a node).
+This function gets passed a reference to the current node, which also gives access to the children, but not to the parent:

 ```c++
 template<> struct my_selector< my_rule_2 > : std::true_type